-The University will be holding a Postgraduate Research Programmes Open Day on Wednesday 2 November 2016.
+The University will be holding a Postgraduate Research Programmes Open Day in autumn 2017.
 At this event, there will be chance to come and talk to us about the MRC DTP.
 Therefore, if you are considering the Programme (and others) it would be worthwhile you attending.
 It would be a good opportunity for you to arrange to talk with prospective supervisors that day if you are coming from outside of Manchester.
 You should arrange any meetings with supervisors directly.
 Full information/registration details for the Open Day can be found here: University open days.

 Minimum requirements for entry

 - holding (or due to obtain) qualifications in a relevant subject at the level of, or equivalent to, a good honours degree (ie a first or upper-second class honours degree)

 Qualifications (or a combination of qualifications and experience) which demonstrate equivalent ability and attainment can also be considered.

 For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a master’s degree to enhance the first degree, e.g. from lower second to upper second.
 A related master’s degree is an advantage.

 Following submission of your formal online application and meetings with potential supervisors, we will confirm with shortlisted candidates directly before Christmas if they are invited to attend a formal panel interview.